Discrete Approximate Circle Bundles: Background And Problem Statement

 \subsection{Structure Of Paper}

 The rest of the paper is structured as follows:\\

-\begin{adjustwidth}{1.5em}{0pt} \textbf{Section 3: Mathematical Background.} We review the essential mathematical foundations required for our results, including the general theory of fiber bundles, the classification of circle bundles and cohomology with local coefficients.
+\begin{adjustwidth}{1.5em}{0pt} \textbf{Section \ref{sec: Mathematical Background}: Mathematical Preliminaries.} We review the essential mathematical elements required for our results, including the general theory of fiber bundles, the classification of circle bundles and cohomology with local coefficients.
 This section establishes notation and key concepts that will be used throughout the paper.\\

-\textbf{Section 4: Discrete Approximate Circle Bundles.} We introduce the notion of discrete approximate circle bundles and explore their relationship with discrete approximate Čech cocycles and classifying maps as defined in~\cite{Euclidean_Vector_Bundles}.
+\textbf{Section \ref{sec: Disc Apprx Circ Bundles}: Discrete Approximate Circle Bundles.} We introduce our proposed notion of discrete approximate circle bundles and explore its relationship with discrete approximate \v{C}ech cocycles and classifying maps as defined in~\cite{Euclidean_Vector_Bundles}.
 We also discuss how these discrete constructions relate to classical circle bundles.\\

-\textbf{Section 5: Algorithms for Characteristic Classes.} We present algorithms to compute characteristic classes from discrete approximate local trivializations, and prove that our algorithms are stable.\\
+\textbf{Section \ref{sec: Char Classes}: Algorithms for Characteristic Classes.} We present algorithms to compute characteristic classes from discrete approximate local trivializations, and prove that our algorithms are robust to input perturbations (i.e., stable).\\

-\textbf{Section 6: Weights Filtration and Persistence.} Given a discrete approximate circle bundle over a metric space $B$ and an open cover $\mathcal{U}$ of $B$, we introduce a simplexwise filtration on $\mathcal{N}(\mathcal{U})$ and describe a type of persistent cohomology for characteristic class representatives with respect to this filtration. \\
+\textbf{Section \ref{sec: Persistence}: Weights Filtration and Persistence.} Given a discrete approximate circle bundle over a metric space $B$ and an open cover $\mathcal{U}$ of $B$, we introduce a filtration on the nerve complex $\mathcal{N}(\mathcal{U})$ and describe a type of persistent cohomology for characteristic class representatives with respect to this filtration. \\

-\textbf{Section 7: Coordinatization Pipeline.} We provide a pipeline for coordinatization and dimensionality reduction which integrates the Principal Stiefel Coordinates algorithm~\cite{LeeEtAl2025}.
-The result is a map from the dataset into a Stiefel manifold which is, in some sense which we explain, compatible with a chosen stage of the associated weights filtration. \\
+\textbf{Section \ref{sec: Coordinatization}: Coordinatization Pipeline.} We provide a pipeline for coordinatization and dimensionality reduction of circle bundle data, which integrates the Principal Stiefel Coordinates algorithm~\cite{LeeEtAl2025}.
+The result is a function from the dataset into a Stiefel manifold which is, in some sense which we explain, compatible with a chosen stage of the associated weights filtration. \\

-\textbf{Section 8: Implementations and Experiments.} We demonstrate our methods on both synthetic and real datasets, applying the sparse circular coordinates algorithm~\cite{Sparse_CC} to obtain discrete approximate local trivializations and showcasing the resulting computations of characteristic classes and coordinatization.\\
+\textbf{Section \ref{sec: Implementations}: Implementations and Experiments.} We demonstrate our methods on both synthetic and real datasets, applying the sparse circular coordinates algorithm~\cite{Sparse_CC} to obtain discrete approximate local trivializations and showcasing the resulting computations of characteristic classes and coordinatization.\\